meditationstuff/protocol_1/appendix_p1_en-US.md

 -
 	- [moreover, notwithstanding, withstanding, nevertheless, therefore]
-	- "given all of that", "all that being said","in other words","to rephrase" -
+	- "given all of that", "all that being said","in other words","to rephrase"
+	- for some reason, for whatever reason, and so on, etc.
+-
 	- to index
 	- to depic